 In 2017, the foundation started working with a medical architect.
 He was shown around the location and was immediately enthusiastic.
-This could turn into a clinic!
+This could turn into a hospital!
 Drawings were requested and an extensive project plan was drawn up.
 The search for funds could begin, something that was not even that easy.

-In addition to performing surgeries, the clinic also offers opportunities to train local people, care for children for longer periods of time when necessary and work with local dentists and orthodontists outside of surgery days.
+In addition to performing surgeries, the hospital also offers opportunities to train local people, care for children for longer periods of time when necessary and work with local dentists and orthodontists outside of surgery days.
 The plan is for the hospital to make the foundation's working methods as sustainable as possible.

 The Tulipanes Hospital aims to offer a “Home away from home”.
 Children with cleft lip and palate often undergo multiple surgeries and treatments from a young age, which can be very scary.
 Rather than coming to the hospital in fear, the foundation strives to welcome them with open arms and a smile on their faces.
 The many details, cheerful colors and playful murals make the hospital more than child-friendly.
 This is the place where everyone will walk through with a smile and where a lot of smiles will only become more beautiful.